Elleined/kafka-producer/README.md

 # Kafka installation
  - Before starting these intallation process if some unexpected happen I provided some usefull links for debugging that you might encounter when setting this up.
 Make sure to check it.
  - Download the latest stable version of kafka binary download.
- - Extract the kafkaX.XX.X.XX.zip you just downloaded. // X represent the version
+ - Extract the kafkaX.XX.X.XX.zip. // X represent the version
- - Rename the kafkaX.XX.X.XX folder extracted to kafka.
+ - Rename the kafkaX.XX.X.XX to kafka.
  - Move the folder to C://kafka.
  - Change zookeeper.properties property that located in kafka/config/zookeeper.properties
 ```